mitsu1210/essbaseworkshop/Lab100/LabGuide100.md

 4. When done, click Create.

-Similarly create a policy each, for both groups and dynamic groups, as necessary with policy statements give [here.] - (https://docs.oracle.com/en/database/other-databases/essbase/19.3/essad/set-policies.html)
+Similarly create a policy each, for both groups and dynamic groups, as necessary with policy statements give [here] - (https://docs.oracle.com/en/database/other-databases/essbase/19.3/essad/set-policies.html)

 ## Part 6: Encrypt Values Using KMS